cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 relevant papers.

 ### Approach
-This ArXiv paper recommender pro vides users with the most similar papers compared to a paper of interest.
+This ArXiv paper recommender provides users with the most similar papers compared to a paper of interest.
 The approach involves loading and cleaning the abstracts for a specific ArXiv category, experimenting with using several deep learning and NLP models to create embedding representations for each of the abstracts, and then ranking the similarity of documents in comparison to